 Large assets can be valued based on their earning potential.
 Valuation helps businesses to determine how their assets can benefit their cash flow.

-Assets can be used as collateral for loan applications.
+Assets can be used as collateral for loan applications, particularly in a secured commercial property loan.
 In this case, asset valuation is required so the lender can determine the loan amount that can be secured by the assets.

 Companies, especially large or public companies, are subject to a large amount of financial oversight.
 They need to be regularly audited for transparency and to ensure adherence to financial regulations.
 Part of the audit process involves verifying the value of assets.